danilowhk/100_days_of_cryptography/README.md

 # 100_days_of_cryptography_and_rust
 This repo is for educational purpose where I try to implement some crypto related algorithms in Rust.

-Repo used for exploration and self learning on my journey of 100 days of cryptography and rust.
+Everything in this repo is exploration and shouldnt be used for production and maybe not even for test haha.